Shinola (retail company): Watches

 Shinola began by producing watches with quartz analog movements.
 The company's first watch was released in March 2013.
 Produced in an edition of 2,500 and available in two sizes, The Runwell Limited Edition 47mm sold out in one week, with the last 40mm watch selling out in under two weeks.
-The watches sold for US$550, and approximately 35 percent of the sales came from Michigan.
+The watches were priced at $550, with approximately 35% of the sales coming from Michigan.

 In December 2013, Shinola released its second limited edition watch, The Wright Brothers Limited Edition watch.
 It is the first watch in the Great Americans Series, which was released in conjunction with a limited edition bicycle.
 The series has released subsequent watches honoring other Great Americans, including Henry Ford (2014), Muhammad Ali (2015), Maya Angelou (2016), Jackie Robinson (2017), the Statue of Liberty (2018), Minoru Yamasaki (2019) and Motown legend Smokey Robinson (2020).
 The 2021 collection honors Jake Burton Carpenter, founder of Burton Snowboards.

 In September 2014, Shinola released The Lattice, a limited edition wristwatch created in partnership with Oscar de La Renta.
 The 36mm women’s watch was manufactured in Detroit in a limited edition of 250.
-Purchase included a hardcover book created exclusively for the project which complements the timepiece by offering an in-depth look at Oscar de la Renta and his work.
+Each purchase included a hardcover book created exclusively for the project, offering an in-depth look at Oscar de la Renta and his work.

-In 2014, Shinola released The Black Blizzard titanium wristwatch in 48mm and 42mm as well as the next Signature Series limited editions watch, The Henry Ford Pocket Watch.
+In 2014, Shinola released The Black Blizzard titanium wristwatch in 48mm and 42mm sizes, as well as the next Signature Series limited edition, The Henry Ford Pocket Watch.

-The company also produces a number of different watch styles on a non-limited edition basis, including The Birdy, The Gomelsky, The Runwell Chronograph, The Runwell Sport, The Runwell Sport Chrono, The Detrola, Sea Creatures and The Brakeman.
+The company also produces a variety of non-limited edition watch styles, including The Birdy, The Gomelsky, The Runwell Chronograph, The Runwell Sport, The Runwell Sport Chrono, The Detrola, Sea Creatures and The Brakeman.

 In response to public demand, the company unveiled its first mechanical watch, the Lake Erie Monster, in November 2017.
-Shinola attributed the delay to the time it took its Swiss suppliers to finish making the mechanical movement.
+Shinola attributed the delay to the time required for its Swiss suppliers to complete the mechanical movement.

 In May 2021, Shinola released its first automatic chronograph, the Canfield Speedway.